We are committed to:

 The nurture, support and development of a quality disciple-making workforce for the Seventh-day Adventist Church in the South Pacific - both as individuals and as members of a clearly focused and well co-ordinated spiritual team.

 Meet the Team

 Christine is the Human Resources Co-ordinator.
-She has a B.A. in Human Resource Management and Social Psychology from the University of Western Sydney and is a member of the Australian Human Resources Institute (AHRI).
+She holds a B.A. in Human Resource Management and Social Psychology from the University of Western Sydney, is a member of the Australian Human Resources Institute (AHRI), and has over 10 years experience as a HR generalist.
 If you have specific queries about vacancies that are currently advertised at the head office or general HR, please contact Chris.

 Danielle is the Departmental Assistant for Human Resources.
 She is currently studying towards a Human Resources and Business degree and her previous work experience involved recruitment and other employment related services.
 Dani looks after the administrative side of the department and is the first point of contact for all HR related inquiries.

 Ever wonder what the South Pacific Division's Human Resources do?
 Well, amongst other things, we:

 » Develop employment resources for use throughout the South Pacific Division (SPD).

 » Develop and administer an appraisal program for church administrators.

 » Facilitate the recruitment of new staff to the SPD head office.

 » Interview Avondale College Business, Communications and Arts graduates.